alfunx/.dotfiles/README.md

 First clone dependent repositories, in this case for example `oh-my-zsh`.
 Clone your dotfiles repository as bare repository.
 Setup temporary alias and then checkout.
-If there exists files that collide with your repository (like a default `.bashrc`), the files will be moved to `~/.dotfiles.bak/`.
+If there exist files that collide with your repository (like a default `.bashrc`), the files will be moved to `~/.dotfiles.bak/`.
 Then update all submodules and again hide untracked files when querying the status.

 ```bash
 git clone https://github.com/robbyrussell/oh-my-zsh \